Skip to content

 When the access token expires, oidc-js uses the refresh token to obtain a new access token without requiring the user to log in again.

-RequireAuth handles refresh automatically.
+RequireAuth handles refresh reactively.
 When a user navigates to a protected route with an expired token:

 2. If expired, calls actions.refresh()